kestra-io/docs/content/blogs/2023-10-12-schedulers-landscape.md

   image: "mproset"

 ---
-Gone are the days of rudimentary cron jobs; with microservices, Big Data, and cloud-based solutions, job scheduling and automation process needs to be more robust, flexible, and integrated.
+Gone are the days of rudimentary cron jobs; with microservices, Big Data, and cloud-based solutions, job scheduling needs to be more robust, flexible, and integrated.

 Historically, job scheduling was a straightforward process with cron jobs handling basic scheduling tasks.
 However as distributed systems have grown more complex, the limitations of these tools have become evident.
 Some automation and scheduling platforms are adequate for simpler, monolithic architectures, but they haven't evolved significantly to address the modern challenges of: